Muv Cannabis Dispensaries of Florida

 • Edibles – A favored way to consume cannabis, edibles provide long-lasting effects and no tell-tale odor.
 CBG edibles are often paired with THC for mood-enhancing benefits.

-• Oils or tinctures – Another discreet way to consume, also often paired with THC.
-You can apply directly under your tongue for absorption through the thin skin there and directly into the bloodstream for the quickest results (otherwise known as sublingual application).
-You can also swallow it or mix it into any of your favorite foods or beverages.
+• Oils or Tinctures – This is a liquid form of CBG.
+You can apply directly under your tongue for absorption through the tiny bloody capillaries there and directly into the bloodstream for the quickest results (otherwise known as sublingual application).
+Or, you can swallow it or mix it into any of your favorite foods or beverages, but the CBG must be digested and metabolized to be effective.

 • Flower – CBG can, of course, be found in cannabis flower, though in low amounts.
 Strains with CBG often provide uplifting benefits.
 If you're curious